NxPKG/khulnasoft-docs/content/radar/investigate/bgp-anomalies.md

 crons = [ "*/5 * * * *" ]
 ```

-In this example, we will also need to use Cloudflare KV to save the latest checked event IDs which allows us to know what events are new.
+In this example, we will also need to use Khulnasoft KV to save the latest checked event IDs which allows us to know what events are new.
 Once you have created a KV, you can head back to the `wranglers.toml` file and add the following sections:

 ```toml
 [[kv_namespaces]]